 Freedom is never more than one generation away from extinction.
 We didn’t pass it to our children in the bloodstream.
 It must be fought for, protected, and handed on for them to do the same, or one day we will spend our sunset years telling our children and our children’s children what it was once like in the United States where men were free.

 May we teach our children well.
 Dear God, grant that we may never have to take up arms to recover our nation, but if it be necessary, grant we answer the eternal call, and that we be worthy of the sacrifices of those who came before us that have given us so very much.
 May our children be the inheritors of a free, prosperous and generous America, comprised of Americans that honor the Constitution in fact rather than rhetoric, that recognize the difference between justice for all and social justice for a chosen few, and that always feel the pride of genuine patriotism, the pride of being an American.
-May they too know as Thomas Jefferson knew that the tree of liberty must, from time to time, be refreshed with the blood of patriots and tyrants–freedom is never free–and may they one day speak well of us, remembering us as heroes and patriots, rather than curse us for our apathy and cowardice.
+Grant that those preaching racist hatred may once again become Americans.
+May they too know as Thomas Jefferson knew that the tree of liberty must, from time to time, be refreshed with the blood of patriots and tyrants–freedom is never free–and may future generations one day speak well of us, remembering us as heroes and patriots, rather than curse us for our apathy and cowardice.